jamesgeddes/jamesgeddes.github.io/index.md

 # Geek.Zone

-I founded GeekZone in 2013 with the aim of connecting geeky people.
+I founded Geek.Zone in 2013 with the aim of connecting geeky people.
 Some still erroneously think that “geek” is a pejorative term, and why should it be?
 After all, a geek is someone who is knowledgeable, passionate and interested.
 Are these not positive qualities?
 Are these not the characteristics that are needed in order to improve society and the planet?

-Since 2013, GeekZone has grown to three Districts around Britain and has touched the lives of thousands of people.
+Since 2013, Geek.Zone has grown to three Districts around Britain and has touched the lives of thousands of people.
 GeekZoneCoventry is even aiming to acquire its own physical space this year!

 # Interests